 Basic Shopify lacks some of the most important features an ecommerce store needs to be successful.

 For starters, the basic plan does not include reporting.
-If you want “standard” reporting, you’ll have to upgrade to Shopify, and more detailed reporting requires subscribing to the advanced Shopify plan.
+If you want “standard” reporting, you’ll have to upgrade, and more detailed reporting requires subscribing to the advanced Shopify plan.

 Your sales data is crucial for understanding more than just your net revenue.
 You need it to help plan for future quarters, develop customer profiles, and guide marketing.

-If you’re not using Shopify Payments, you can take 2% off of your revenue right off the bat.
+If you’re not using Shopify Payments, they take at least 2% off of your revenue right off the bat.
 The Shopify transaction fees are built into each of its plan tiers — and it gets lower the more you pay monthly.